shadabwahidullah/OOP-School-Library/README.md

 # OOP School Library

-1 - On Github, on the main page of the Gameportal repository, click the Code button and copy "Clone with HTTPS" by clicking the copy icon.
+1 - On Github, on the main page of the OOP School library repository, click the Code button and copy "Clone with HTTPS" by clicking the copy icon.
 In your terminal, enter a git clone and past the link that you copied from the repository, and press the   Enter (e.g. git clone https://github.com/shadabwahidullah/OOP-School-Library.git).